TAUKKYAN WAR CEMETERY

 - Identified Casualties:

 Taukkyan War Cemetery is in Taukkyan town in the township of Mingaladon, Yangon greater area, on the main highway No 1 Pyay Road.
-From the centre of the city of Yangon, it is 21 miles north and 11 miles from the international airport, 45 minutes drive from the centre of Rangoon and 24 minutes from the International airport.
+From the centre of the city of Yangon, it is 21 miles north and 11 miles from the International airport, 1 hour drive from the centre of Rangoon and 30 minutes from the International airport.
 Exact location of the cemetery is North (17º02'08.24") and East (96º07'55.28").

 TAUKKYAN WAR CEMETERY is the largest of the three war cemeteries in Burma (now Myanmar).
 It was begun in 1951 for the reception of graves from four battlefield cemeteries at Akyab, Mandalay, Meiktila and Sahmaw which were difficult to access and could not be maintained.
 The last was an original 'Chindit' cemetery containing many of those who died in the battle for Myitkyina.
 The graves have been grouped together at Taukkyan to preserve the individuality of these battlefield cemeteries